validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 # Prerequisites

 1. An OpenShift cluster (Go to [the OpenShift console](https://console.redhat.com/openshift/create)).
 Cluster must have a dynamic StorageClass to provision PersistentVolumes.
 See also [sizing your cluster](../../industrial-edge/cluster-sizing).
 1. (Optional) A second OpenShift cluster for edge/factory
-1. A quay account with the following repositories set as public:
+1. (Optional) A quay account with the following repositories set as public:

-    - http-ionic
     - httpd-ionic
-    - iot-anomaly-detection
     - iot-consumer
     - iot-frontend
     - iot-software-sensor